-The aim of the French Department is for pupils to develop positive attitudes towards language-learning in a fun and stimulating environment.
-It is taught in Years 7 and 8 by a specialist teacher, Miss Barber, who has lived much of her life in France.
-A native-speaker French assistant participates in some lessons and will provide both in-class support and help in preparing Year 8 pupils for Common Entrance and scholarship exams.
+The aim of the Languages Department is for pupils to develop positive attitudes towards language-learning in a fun and stimulating environment.
+French is taught in Years 7 and 8 by a specialist teacher, Mrs Buckley.
+A native-speaker French assistant participates in some lessons offering in-class support as well taking small groups for speaking practice.

-In Years 7 and 8, studies focus on the ISEB syllabus in Those studying at Scholarship level are working at a standard equivalent to higher level GCSE.
+In Year 8, studies focus on the ISEB syllabus and those studying at Scholarship level are working at a standard equivalent to higher level GCSE.
 By the time they leave us at thirteen, our pupils are equipped with a solid linguistic structure upon which they can study GCSE with ease and are often capable of taking this exam a year earlier.

 The French room contains an ICT suite and pupils enjoy using these facilities to carry out a variety of projects, which include writing stories online, researching projects, preparing power-point presentations, making films and accessing a number of language and interactive websites.

-Year 7 and 8 pupils are encouraged to enter the Concours d’Art Oratoire (French Speaking competition) in which pupils have to learn and recite a French poem and a presentation of their choice in front of an adjudicator.
+Year 7 and 8 pupils are encouraged to enter the Concours d’Art Oratoire (French Speaking competition) at Lancing College, in which pupils have to learn and recite a French poem and a presentation of their choice in front of an adjudicator.

 Pupils studying Geography engage with the world around them.
 Whether it be on a local, national or international scale pupils will learn about various human, physical and environmental topics.